Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

                       [ 0 1 ]    (1) +
                               =  585

-In essence, you are taking the 4ᵗʰ 8ᵗʰ of each subsequently smaller index and then summing up the values together, simply as a _byproduct_ of using an index to reference the data.
+In essence, you are taking the 4ᵗʰ 8ᵗʰ of each subsequently smaller index and then summing the values together, simply as a _byproduct_ of using an index to reference the data.
 Ultimately, that can be wrapped up into a very simple little formula -